marth-vader2001/Nightmare-Plague-PC-Vault/- Brannon -/Characters/Djinn/Auroris, the Shimmering Sentinel.md

 Auroris is a solitary Djinn and as such you have never met her; however, your being of her lineage is highly likely due to the composition of your form: a synergy between earthen and crystalline structures.

-Being of Auroris' lineage allows you to draw
+Auroris' lineage grants you the feat